KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    Export loose edges as lines, using the material from the first material slot.
 Loose Points
    Export loose points as glTF points, using the material from the first material slot.
+Shared Accessor
+   For triangles, use shared accessor for indices.
+This is more efficient (smaller files when you have lots of materials).

 Data - Material
 ^^^^^^^^^^^^^^^